alstep07/kottans-frontend/README.md

 [demo](https://alstep07.github.io/task-js-oop/) | [Code Base](https://github.com/alstep07/frontend-nanodegree-arcade-game/tree/master)

 -   This is a very good opportunity to use new knowledge.
 -   I like practice tasks of this course.
 -   Thanks to the mentors for the review!

+## Offline Web Applications